 With this being Corman there are some great cameos from stable regulars like Mary Waronov, Paul Bartel and Dick Miller.

 A great sense of humour and some gory moments.
-But nothing to write home about.
 File under ‘cheesy’.